 1. Sanchez E, Vannier E, Wormser GP, et al: Diagnosis, treatment, and prevention of Lyme disease, human granulocytic anaplasmosis, and babesiosis: A review.
 JAMA 315 (16):1767–1777, 2016. doi:10:1001/jama.2016.2284.

 Most features of Lyme disease respond to antibiotics, but treatment of early disease is most successful.
 In late-stage disease, antibiotics eradicate the bacteria, relieving the arthritis in most people.
 However, a few genetically predisposed people have persistent arthritis even after the infection has been eliminated because of continued inflammation.
-Guidelines for Antibiotic Treatment Lyme Disease in Adults* shows adult treatment regimens for various presentations of Lyme disease.
+Guidelines for Antibiotic Treatment of Lyme Disease in Adults* shows adult treatment regimens for various presentations of Lyme disease.
 Treatment in children is similar except that doxycycline is avoided in children < 8 yr and doses are adjusted based on weight (see Table: Usual Doses of Commonly Prescribed Antibiotics).

 For symptomatic relief, NSAIDs may be used.
 Complete heart block may require a temporary pacemaker.
 Tense knee joints due to effusions require aspiration.
 Some genetically predisposed patients with arthritis of the knee that persists despite antibiotic therapy may respond to arthroscopic synovectomy.